The top 10 mistakes new home baristas make

 8. Incomplete understanding of brew ratios

 The brew ratio is your recipe.
 You would never bake bread without one, don't pull a shot of espresso without one.
 The shorthand around "what is a double-shot" confuses everything to great ends.
-So, remember rule number 1 and read this.
+So, remember rule number 1 and read our Brew Ratios guide.

 9. Not purging water before your shot